mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Change Generator Outputs](@id ChangeGeneratorOutputsManual)
 The function [`outputGenerator!`](@ref outputGenerator!) can be utilized to change the output of a generator.
-Similar to the [Change Generator Status](@ref ChangeGeneratorStatusManual), this function provides the safe way to modify the active and reactive powers produced by the previously defined generator.
+This function provides the safe way to modify the active and reactive powers produced by the previously defined generator.

 To demonstrate how to use this function, we can use the example:
 ```@example outputGenerator